rivy/js.xdg-portable/README.md

 All module methods return platform-compatible path strings which are normalized and have no trailing path separators.

-The returned paths and are _not_ guaranteed to exist on the file system.
+The returned path strings are _not_ guaranteed to already exist on the file system.
 So, the user application is responsible for directory construction, if/when needed.
 If needed, [`make-dir`](https://www.npmjs.com/package/make-dir) or [`mkdirp`](https://www.npmjs.com/package/mkdirp) can be used to create the directories.

 #### `xdg.cache(): string`